100+ MORE

 Can I switch car insurance companies at any time in California?

 Yes.
 California drivers can switch insurers at any time, including mid-policy.
 Most drivers receive a pro-rated refund for unused premium from their previous insurer when they cancel.
+There is no penalty for switching, and many drivers save hundreds of dollars annually by doing so.